-It's like plasma Vs LCD all over again.
-From nowhere a year ago, Samsung's QLED TVs are suddenly everywhere.
+If you've been watching the TV consumer market for a while, OLED vs QLED is like plasma vs LCD all over again.
+Having been nowhere a year ago, Samsung's QLED TVs are suddenly everywhere.

-But does QLED represent the current peak of TV technology – as many people appear to think – or does it just get more of an advertising push?
-Is OLED technology – supported by almost all other TV brands – the real deal?
+But is QLED tech the very peak of current TV technology, as many people would claim, or does it just get more of an advertising push?
+Is the rival OLED technology – supported by almost all other TV brands – actually the real deal?

-If you hate acronyms and having to choose between their meaningless-ness, this is what you need to know about both TV technologies – what they are, how they differ, and which brands support them.
+If you hate acronyms and don't know how to start choosing between them, this is what you need to know about both QLED and OLED TV technologies – what they are, how they differ, and which brands support them.

 What is OLED?